UPPS 04.04.11 - University Classification and Compensation

 POLICY STATEMENT

-Texas State University is committed to adhering to fair, equitable, and competitive staff compensation policies, programs, and practices to attract, retain, and reward highly qualified faculty and staff.
+Texas State University is committed to adhering to fair, equitable, and competitive staff compensation policies, programs, and practices to attract, retain, and reward highly qualified employees.

 This policy sets forth classification and compensation procedures for all staff employees, including those paid from grants and contracts.
-Except in some situations as provided in this policy, the provost and executive vice president for Academic Affairs determines classification and compensation procedures for faculty.
-The executive vice president for operations and chief financial officer must approve any exceptions to this policy.
+The executive vice president for Operations and Chief Financial Officer (EVPO/CFO) must approve any exceptions to this policy.

-The compensation and classification procedures of this policy strive to provide flexibility to department heads.
-However, all policy and procedure decisions are subject to normal administrative review and approval and must comply with applicable state, federal, and university requirements.
+The compensation and classification procedures of this policy strive to provide flexibility while ensuring fairness and the most efficient use of the university’s resources.
+However, all policy and procedure decisions are subject to normal administrative review and approval, and must comply with applicable state, federal, Texas State University System, and university policies.

 DEFINITIONS

 Benefit Replacement Pay (BRP) – Beginning with wages paid January 1, 1996, the state discontinued paying the federal taxes imposed on state employees under the Federal Insurance Contributions Act (FICA).
-The institution of BRP for eligible employees offsets this program.
+The institution of BRP for eligible employees from that timeframe offsets this program.

-Bonus Pay – a one-time, discretionary payment that does not increase an employee’s base pay, awarded by the president or President’s Cabinet.
+Bonus Pay – a one-time, discretionary payment that does not increase an employee’s base pay but is subject to applicable withholdings as required by law.

 Employee Categories at Texas State

-Faculty – employees with a specified academic rank holding a teaching appointment for a fixed term as determined by the president and approved by The Texas State University System (TSUS) Board of Regents (see TSUS Rules and Regulations, Chapter V, Section 4).
+Faculty – employees with academic rank holding a teaching appointment for a fixed term as determined by the president and approved by The TSUS Board of Regents (see TSUS Rules and Regulations, Chapter V, Section 4).

-Unclassified Staff – are exempt from the FLSA’s overtime provisions and do not have a University Pay Plan pay range maximum.
+Unclassified Staff – are exempt from the FLSA’s overtime provisions.

-Classified Staff – are covered by the FLSA’s overtime provisions and have a University Pay Plan pay range minimum and maximum.
+Classified Staff – are covered by the FLSA’s overtime provisions.

 Additional information on student employees can be found in UPPS No. 07.07.03, Hourly Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06, Graduate Student Employment; and the University Pay Plan.

-Fair Labor Standards Act (FLSA) – a federal statute that establishes, among other things, the federal minimum wage and required overtime compensation for certain employees at a rate not less than one and one-half times the regular rate of pay after 40 hours of work in a work week.
+Fair Labor Standards Act (FLSA) – a federal statute that establishes, among other things, what types of positions may be exempt from overtime compensation and the federal minimum wage.
+Employees who are eligible for overtime under FLSA must be paid at a rate not less than one and one-half times the regular rate of pay after 40 hours of work in a work week or, in the case of public employers, such as Texas State, be provided with compensatory time off in lieu of overtime pay subject to specified regulations.

-Unclassified employees (exempt) are not eligible for FLSA overtime but may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).
+Unclassified staff are not eligible for overtime under the FLSA but may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).

-Classified employees (non-exempt) are eligible for FLSA overtime and may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).
+Classified staff are eligible for overtime pursuant to the FLSA and may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).

-Pay Grade – represents the value of a job as reflected in the University Pay Plan.
+Pay Grade – represents the pay range of a job as reflected in the University Pay Plan based on the duties and responsibilities in the job description as assessed against market data and internal comparators.

-Reclassification – occurs following a job audit performed by Human Resources that confirms a significant change in job duties and responsibilities of an existing position necessitating a new job title.
+Reclassification – may occur following a job audit performed by Human Resources that confirms a significant change in job duties and responsibilities of an existing position necessitating a new job title or pay grade.

-Split Appointees – those appointed to both faculty and staff titles.
-Employees must have a staff title classified as FLSA exempt.
+Split Appointees – employees simultaneously appointed to a faculty and a staff title.
+Employees must be exempt from FLSA overtime (unclassified) to have a split appointment.
 The percentage of time (e.g., full-time equivalent (FTE)) assigned to each appointment must indicate the workload in each appointment.
 Benefits eligibility for split appointment employees depends on whether they meet regular status requirements.

 PROCEDURES FOR CLASSIFYING AND RECLASSIFYING STAFF POSITIONS